 NOTE: We are reasonable people; therefore, we understand that this strategy is a loose guideline for missional communities.
 The point here is that the micro-community be small in order to be effective at its mission.
 Whether that works out as growing from 3-to-4 families or from 4-to-5 families doesn't really matter.
 However, we are dedicated to our goal of keeping the micro-communities small, usually no more than 10 adults.

-3 QUESTIONS WE ASK AT EVERY GATHERING
+3 QUESTIONS WE ASK OURSELVES

 What did I do this week to connect the world with the reality of Jesus and his church?